ska-telescope/ska-tango-images/docs/src/helm_charts.rst

  - tangotest: it is the tango test device server (more information can be found `here <https://gitlab.com/tango-controls/TangoTest>`__.

-The tango-util helm chart
+The ska-tango-util helm chart
 -------------------------

-The ``tango-util`` helm chart is a library chart which helps other application chart defines TANGO device servers.
+The ``ska-tango-util`` helm chart is a library chart which helps other application chart defines TANGO device servers.

 In specific it defines the following helm named template:
  - configuration (deprecated): it creates a k8s service account, a role and role binding for waiting the configuration job to be done and a job for the `dsconfig <https://github.com/MaxIV-KitsControls/lib-maxiv-dsconfig>`_ application to apply a configuration json file set into the values file;